 Problems with constipation can often be resolved when you do your best to gradually increase fibre intakes, as well as to balance you soluble and insoluble fibre intakes.
 I often say these fibres are like a marriage and the best results for the bowel come when they are consumed together.

-For example wholegrain cereal + fruit, wholegrain pita bread + salad, jacket potato + steamed vegetables.
+For example wholegrain cereal + fruit OR a wholegrain pita bread + lots of salad OR a jacket potato + a good bowl of steamed vegetables.